 More generally, if H is $n \times n$, n-1 Givens rotations G_1, \ldots, G{n-1} are needed to transform H to upper triangular form.
-Applying the rotations from the right restores the Hessenberg form.
+Applying the rotations from the right restores the Hessenberg form

-Remark 3.1.
-The Hessenberg nonzero pattern isn't the only pattern that is preserved by the QR algoritm, see [2], however it is the most simple one. \Box
+Remark 4.1.
+The Hessenberg nonzero pattern isn't the only pattern that is preserved by the QR algoritm, see [2], however it is the most simple one. \square

-1For a stable way to compute Givens rotations see Algorithm 5.1.3 in [5].
+1For a stable way to compute Givens rotations see Algorithm 5.1.3 in [6].

-3.2.1A numerical experiment
+4.2.1 A numerical experiment

-We repeat one of the previous two MATLAB experiments
+We repeat one of the previous two Matlab experiments